Taller Torres Garcia

 Taller Torres Garcia (sometimes abbreviated TTG) was an organization founded by Joaquín Torres-García in Montevideo, Uruguay in 1943.
+It was also known as "La Escuela del Sur" ("School of the South").
 He intended it to serve as a form of art education that would support young artists.
 The group organized exhibitions and published its own magazine.
 Its members included many prominent artists, such as Torres-García’s sons Augusto Torres and Horacio Torres, Julio Alpuy, José Gurvich, and Gonzalo Fonseca.
-The group built on the ideas of Torres-Garcia and were influential in advancing modern art in Uruguay.
+The group built on the ideas of Torres-Garcia, including Universal Constructivism, and were influential in advancing modern art in Uruguay.
 The group later dissolved in 1963.